opensearch-project/documentation-website/_security/audit-logs/index.md

 ## Audit log settings

 The following default log settings work well for most use cases.
 However, you can change settings to save storage space or adapt the information to your exact needs.

+### Settings in audit.yml

-Most of the following settings are stored in the `audit.yml` file, with any exceptions noted.
+The following settings are stored in the `audit.yml` file.

-### Exclude categories
+#### Exclude categories

 To exclude categories, list them in the following setting: